ghshen1/ghshen1.github.io/_pages/about.md

 My research interests lie in statistical machine learning and nonparametric statistics, with a focus on the foundations of deep learning including generalization, approximation, and perhaps optimization.
 Recently, I have been interested in deep reinforcement learning in both theory and practice.

-Openings are available for undergrad interns and research assistants/associates.
+Openings are available for undergrad interns/student helpers and research assistants/associates.
 Feel free to email your CV to me if you are interested in my research.